ottomata/kasocki/README.md

 - add documentation about one time subscribe/assign
 - Custom Error types?
+- Filter for array values
+- filter with some other thing?
+JSONPath?
 - docker with kafka
 - rdkafka statsd
 - logstash?
-- Filter for array values

 ## Blizzard Consume Modes